MrGmo/MrGmo/README.md

 ### Hello there!
 My name is Guillermo Aguilar. 👋 🤓

 I'm a Full Stack Software Engineer out of Austin, Texas.
 I have a deep interest in AI and a desire to leverage technology to build a brighter and more equitable future for everyone.
-I'm currently building a machine learning app that scans images you upload through various AI models from Microsoft Azure and detects the criteria you set.
-Connect with me!
+I'm currently learning C++ because why not.
+Connect with me! :)

 ## My Skill Set
 <table><tr><td valign="top" width="33%">